Jewels of Mary, Queen of Scots: Regent Morton and the jewels

 Morton obtained the records of the loans and pledges made by Kirkcaldy, which survive today in the National Records of Scotland.
 He later wrote of his pleasure at this find to the Countess of Lennox.
 Kirkcaldy made a statement about the jewels for the benefit of William Drury.
 Amongst the papers from the castle, Kirkcaldy had written in the margins of an inventory gifts made, or to be made, to Margery Wentworth, Lady Thame, widow of John Williams, Master of the Jewels, and wife of William Drury.
 Kirkcaldy had blotted out some of these marginal notes, and now signed a statement that Lady Thame had refused any gifts of Mary's jewels from him back in April 1572 when she was staying at Restalrig.

 Mary Fleming, who had helped make this inventory of the jewels with her husband William Maitland and Lady Seton, was ordered to return a chain or necklace of rubies and diamonds.
-Agnes Gray, Lady Home, surrendered jewels which had been her security for a loan of £600 Scots.
+Agnes Gray, Lady Home, surrendered a jewel with fifteen diamonds set in gold with white enamel and a pearl "carcat" necklace which together had been her security for a loan of £600 Scots.
 The lawyer Robert Scott returned a "carcan" or garnishing, circled about with pearls, rubies and diamonds.
+Two Fife lairds, Andrew Balfour of Montquhanie and Patrick Learmonth of Dairsie, who had made loans to Grange and charged interest, were ordered to surrender the jewels pledged to them.

 William Sinclair of Roslin had sold his pledge of 200 gold royal buttons weighing 31 ounces to the lawyer, Thomas McCalzean for 500 merks.
 McCalzean surrendered the buttons to the Privy Council and Morton on 6 July.
 On 28 July 1573 the triumphant Regent sent Mary's gold buttons and pearl-set "horns", recovered from the Duke of Chatelherault, to Annabell Murray at Stirling Castle to be sewn on the king's clothes.

 On 3 August Morton sent a copy of Kirkcaldy's inventory to the Countess of Lennox, in the hope that she could get all the jewels still in William Drury's hands and now in Berwick sent to him.
 On 7 August, on behalf of the Earl of Huntly, Alexander Drummond of Midhope brought Morton a garnishing for the queen's headband comprising seven diamonds (one large and cut square), six rubies, and twelve pearls set in gold.
 Huntly had raised a loan for this piece with Alexander Bruce of Airth.